 In a Net Zero Home like the Willowview Heights project, the energy efficiency of the ICF system is especially noteworthy.
 ICF foundations have minimal, if any, air leaks, reducing heat loss; and have a high thermal resistance value (R-value).

-Soon, we’ll be bringing in the modules that will form the buildings, which is always an exciting and dramatic step in the process.
+Once the foundations are ready, the next step is to bring in the modules that form the buildings, which is always an exciting and dramatic step in the process.
 As a modular build, parts of the building are constructed in a factory setting then shipped to the site, so it can seem as though the building springs up overnight.